 In this blog post, I will break down the differences between a “Pyramid Scheme” and an MLM.

-What is a true Pyramid Scheme?
+What is a true pyramid scheme?

-Are Pyramid Schemes illegal?
+Are pyramid schemes illegal?

 All pyramid schemes are ILLEGAL!
 The only people that are able to make money on a pyramid scheme are the people at the top of the pyramid.
-As stated above, because pyramid schemes offer no product or service.
+Pyramid schemes offer no product or service.